One Big Union (concept): One Big Union in practice

 The Industrial Workers of the World (IWW) adopted and promoted the concept of the One Big Union after the publication of the One Big Union pamphlet in 1911; the IWW continues to use the phrase.
-Members of the IWW historically, and currently, signed and sign letters (and other communications) with the closing, "Yours for the O.B.U."
+Members of the IWW historically signed — and continue to sign — letters (and other communications) with the closing, "Yours for the O.B.U."
 Many commentators regard One Big Union as synonymous with the Industrial Workers of the World.
 One of the popular IWW publications was called One Big Union Monthly.

 The IWW promoted the One Big Union concept in various ways, including as an invitation to racial equality.
 One IWW leaflet proclaimed:

 To Colored Workingmen and Women: If you are a wage worker you are welcome in the I.W.W. halls, no matter what your color.
 By this you may see that the I.W.W. is not a white man's union, not a black man's union, not a red or yellow man's union, but a working man's union.
 All of the working class in one big union.

 The IWW used the same sort of arguments to welcome women into the workforce.
 The appeal subsequently proclaimed the intent to organize "all wage workers ... into One Big Union, regardless of creed, color, or nationality ...
 An injury to one is an injury to all."
 The One Big Union idea had the immediate goals of better pay, shorter hours, and better surroundings.
 The IWW propagandized, "Organize in one big union and fight for a chance to live as human beings should live.
 All together now and victory will be ours."